-They will be assigned the grade FCW or FWE (Fail Course work, Fail Exam) if they obtain an overall mark of 50% or higher.
+In order to pass the course work or final examination a graduate student must receive a minimum mark of 50% out of 100%.
 In order to pass a course you must pass both the course work and the final examination.
-You must re-sit the section of the course (course work or final examination) you failed.
-If you fail both sections, you must re-sit the entire course (course work and final examination).
+You must do over the section of the course (course work or final examination) you failed.
+If you fail both sections you must do over the entire course (course work and final examination).
+The following symbols are used to communicate examination results: